Alice Wairimu Nderitu: Kenya Prisons Service

-From 1992 to 1999, Nderitu was Researcher and Administrator of the Kenya Prisons Service within the Kenya Ministry of Home Affairs.
+From 1992 to 1999, Nderitū was Researcher and Administrator of the Kenya Prisons Service within the Kenya Ministry of Home Affairs.

 Kenya National Commission on Human Rights

 From 1999 to 2007, she headed the human rights education department (the Human Rights Education and Capacity-Building Programme) of the Kenya National Commission on Human Rights (earlier, known as the Kenya Standing Committee on Human Rights).

 Fahamu

-From 2007 to 2009, Nderitu served as Director of Education for Social Justice at the non-profit human rights organization Fahamu.
+From 2007 to 2009, Nderitū served as Director of Education for Social Justice at the non-profit human rights organization Fahamu.

 2009–present

 Commissioner of Kenyan National Cohesion and Integration Commission

-From 2009 to 2013, Nderitu served as a Commissioner of the National Cohesion and Integration Commission in Kenya, established to mediate religious, ethnic, and race-related conflicts, counter hate speech, and promote peaceful coexistence.
+From 2009 to 2013, Nderitū served as a Commissioner of the National Cohesion and Integration Commission in Kenya, established to mediate religious, ethnic, and race-related conflicts, counter hate speech, and promote peaceful coexistence.
 She was one of three mediators (the other two were men) of the Nakuru Accord, between ten ethnic communities to prevent a repeat of the country’s 2007-08 election violence that had included an estimated 1,500 deaths, 3,000 rapes, and 650,000 displaced residents.
 For 16 months in her role as Commissioner she was a founder and first Co-Chair of Uwiano Platform for Peace, a conflict-prevention agency founded in 2010 that uses mobile technology to encourage citizens to report indicators of violence, linking early warning to early response.
 She would later travel to Myanmar to help design and put in place the country’s first early warning linked to early response program.